timschott/interview-prep/ds/ml-conceptual.md

   * lemmatization has a similar goal, but uses a morphological analysis to inform its decision making with the goal of returning the "dictionary" form of a word
     * `seeing seen sees` -> `see`
 * what is named entity recognition?
+  * a specific kind of coreference resolution where we resolve the named entities used in a text
   * captures the task of, can we extract *who* a text is talking about
   * different sub tasks, like identifying corefers and anaphors
   * extremely complicated